 While the causes of and solutions to the affordable housing crisis are widely debated, three things are clear: in the last thirty years, the cost of housing has skyrocketed, personal incomes have stagnated and government policies have failed to adequately address these realities.

-Throughout the summer of 2018, students from UNIS and KIPP College Prep in the Bronx spent three intensive weeks investigating housing injustice in New York City.
+"The Rent Eats First" is a photojournalism project that examines the symptoms and causes of the housing crisis in New York City and the US.
+It was created by students from the United Nations International School (UNIS) and KIPP NYC College Prep in the Bronx who took part in the 2018 UNIS Human Rights Project.
 They traveled throughout the city to meet with tenant organizers, service providers, academics, advocates and activists working on issues related to housing and human rights.
 They also listened to and transcribed the stories of people living in homeless shelters, as well as of those who have been displaced, evicted and harassed by landlords in rapidly gentrifying neighborhoods.
 Most importantly, they learned about the ways in which those affected by NYC’s housing crisis are organizing to make decent and affordable housing a human right.